NITHISHKUMAR-P/Circulate-the-values-of-N-variables/README.md

 Anaconda - Python 3.7
 ## Algorithm:
 ### Step 1:
+Define circulate()
+### Step 2:
+Assign the values as a list
+### Step 3:
 Get the value from the user for the number of rotation
-### Step 2:
+### Step 4:
-Using the slicing concept rotate the list
+Using the slicing concept rotate the ist
+### Step 5:
+Assign a variable after slicing and print the value
+### Step 6:
+End the program
 ## Program:
 ```
 #Program to circulate N values.